 It's helpful to understand the dealer's point of view to reach an acceptable solution to this problem.
-Responding to Edmunds questions by e-mail, Marv Eleazer writes, "There is no problem that can't be resolved when people take a mature approach.
+Eleazer told Edmunds: "There is no problem that can't be resolved when people take a mature approach.
 Dealerships really are looking for repeat business and make great strides to create an environment that promotes long-term relationships with their customer base."

-In cases of buyer's remorse — perhaps if a person bought too much car for his budget — Eleazer writes that the dealer might be willing to place him in a more affordable car.
+In cases of buyer's remorse — perhaps if a person bought too much car for his or her budget — Eleazer said that the dealer might be willing to place the person in a vehicle with a lower purchase price.
 But dealers are "under no obligation to do so either legally or morally."

 If You Still Don't Get Satisfaction

-Your state's attorney general's office is another place to look for information on how to file a complaint against a car dealership.
-The attorneys general Web site for your state will provide information on local laws and the complaint process.
+Your state attorney general's office is another place to look for information on how to file a complaint against a car dealership.
+The National Association of Attorneys General lists the state attorneys general and their offices' websites.
+From there you can find information on laws and the complaint process.

 Another avenue is the Better Business Bureau.
 Ideally, the time to check the dealership for consumer complaints is before you buy a car.
-The same goes for Edmunds.com's Dealer Ratings & Reviews and other online reviews such as those posted on Google or Yelp.
+The same goes for Edmunds' Dealer Ratings & Reviews and other online reviews such as those posted on Google or Yelp.
 But after the fact, you might be able to get the BBB to bring some pressure on the dealership to resolve a dispute.
-Short of that, threatening to write a nasty online review or give the dealership failing grades on a manufacturer's post-purchase survey might carry some weight.
+Short of that, threatening to give a dealer a bad rating or review online, or on a manufacturer's post-purchase survey, might carry some weight.

-While a consumer might be able to force a dealership to take a car back, it's far better to avoid such difficulties in the first place.
-When we buy cars for the Edmunds long-term test fleet, we usually ask to have the contract faxed or e-mailed to our offices before we take delivery.
-This gives us a chance to review the contract and all the prices.
-We plug the numbers into our own calculators and make sure everything adds up correctly.
+While you might be able to pressure a dealership into taking a car back, it's far better to avoid such difficulties in the first place.
+If you're unfamiliar with the sales contract, ask to have it emailed to you before taking delivery.
+Even if the finance manager snaps a photo of the pricing page of the contract and emails or texts it to you as an image, it gives you a chance to review it and all the prices.
+Then, you can plug the numbers into the Edmunds calculators and make sure everything adds up correctly.

 When the responses to your plea to unwind a deal are likely to be "no" or "maybe," it's best to never put yourself in the position of asking.
-Avoid the unwind bind by being a prepared car buyer who knows a car's pricing, reads the sales contract carefully and fully inspects a new or used car before taking ownership.
+Avoid the unwind bind by being a prepared car buyer who knows a car's pricing, reads the sales contract carefully, and fully inspects the car before taking ownership.